BrittanyTinnin/React-Courses/NOTES.md

 - Some reducer sees the action, returns the data off the 'payload'
 - Because we generated some new state object, redux/react-redux cause our React-app to be rerendered ** we get fetched data into a component by generating new state in our redux store, then getting that into our component through mapStateToProps **

+## Middleware in Redux

+- Function that gets called with every action we dispatch
+- Has the ability to STOP, MODIFY, or otherwise mess around with actions
+- Tons of open source middleware exist
+- Most popular use of middleware is for dealing with async actions
+- we are going to use a middleware called 'Redux-Thunk' to solve our async issues